Berserk (adjective)

 the act of making fast or firmly fixed by means of a cord, rope, etc.

-A properly constructed shoe supports and protects the foot without any
+A properly constructed shoe supports and protects the foot without any pressure or

 binding.